FabG/aws-sagemaker-notebooks/readme.md

 Dealing with a small dataset such as this one is a common problem in machine learning.
 This problem often is compounded by imbalances between the classes in the small dataset.
 In such situations, using an ensemble learner can be a good choice.
 This notebook will focus on using XGBoost, a popular ensemble learner, to build a classifier to determine whether a game will be a hit.

+#### 2.7 Predicting Mobile customer churn (XGboost)
+This [notebook]() has been adapted from this [AWS blog post] (https://aws.amazon.com/blogs/machine-learning/predicting-customer-churn-with-amazon-machine-learning/) tries to predict customer churn using a gradient boosting tree approach.

+XGBoost uses gradient boosted trees which naturally account for non-linear relationships between features and the target variable, as well as accommodating complex interactions between features.

+To note this notebook also makes use of **Neo** to compile the model to run up to twice as fast, with no loss in accuracy, using the `compile()` function.

 ### 3. Resources
 - [amazon-sagemaker-examples](https://github.com/awslabs/amazon-sagemaker-examples)